How to Create a Mobile App: A Complete Development Guide

 Quality assurance (QA) is a means of verifying that your application is up to standard.
 This stage in particular is intertwined with back-end and front-end development.

 Thus, it takes approximately 60-70% of the whole development process.
-Software quality assurance addresses particular criteria, that if followed, guarantee a high-quality software product.
+Software quality assurance addresses particular criteria that, if followed, guarantee a high-quality software product.

 As expected, this will lead to more genuine feedback and prevent unexpected problems when you finally launch your product on the market.